-I’ve been researching and writing about “Austen and Ambition” for several months now, ever since JASNA Eastern Pennsylvania invited me to speak to their Region.
+I’ve been researching and writing about “Austen and Ambition” for a couple of years, ever since JASNA Eastern Pennsylvania invited me to speak to their Region.
 I chose the topic because I liked the symmetry and alliteration of the words “Austen” and “ambition,” and because I had been reading Jane Austen’s letters and thinking about her ambitions for her literary career.
 Back in January of 2013 I wrote here about the combination of confidence and dissatisfaction in Austen’s letter to her sister Cassandra when Pride and Prejudice was published.
 (See “Jane Austen’s ‘Darling Child’ meets the World.”)

 I’ve long been interested in the way she described that novel as her “own darling Child” and said of Sense and Sensibility that “I can no more forget it, than a mother can forget her sucking child” (April 25, 1811).
 In her letter of January 29, 1813, she seems torn between insisting that she’s happy with Pride and Prejudice, and joking about what’s wrong with it, and the fact that the book is now available to readers appears to make her nervous about what people will think of that “darling Child.”